jeffdunlap/endpoint-detective/README.md

 - `--timeout`: Socket timeout in seconds for each probe (default: `0.5`).
 - `--workers`: Maximum number of concurrent scans (default: `32`).
 - `--output`: Optional path to write the table report instead of printing to stdout.
+- `--csv`: Output the report as CSV instead of an aligned table.

 ## Output